16 Best Italian Restaurants in Philadelphia

 With a focus on seasonal, local ingredients, Via Locusta is a standout among the city’s Italian offerings.
 This restaurant near Rittenhouse Square offers a menu of shareable plates, a half-dozen homemade pastas, and several mains that make for one of the best meals around.
 It’s worth the trip for the fresh focaccia with whipped honey butter alone.

 We loved the honey sweet stuffed onion baked until it nearly melts as well as the porcini agnolotti and the pappardelle with pork ragu bianco.
-For brunch or dinner, Via Locusta is a must-try.
-Reservations are available for indoor and outdoor dining.
+For brunch, dinner, or their everyday happy hour, Via Locusta is a must-try.
+Indoor and outdoor dining are available.

 Villa di Roma